jdh4/software_testing/02_unittest/README.md

 Expecting:
     []
 ok
+Trying:
+    custom_sort(42)
+Expecting:
+    Traceback (most recent call last):
+    TypeError: 'int' object is not iterable ok
 1 items had no tests:
     best
 1 items passed all tests:
-   3 tests in best.custom_sort
+   4 tests in best.custom_sort
-3 tests in 2 items.
+4 tests in 2 items.
-3 passed and 0 failed.
+4 passed and 0 failed.
 Test passed.
 ```

+#### About testing for exceptions

+doctest will not try to compare the exact backtrace of the exception with the test version.
+This is because the backtrace often contains custom file paths.
+Instead it looks for the `Traceback` starting line and the type of exception.
+You could also use the full exception.

 ### More features of doctest